DimickBeesley/uvs-deck-builder/README.md

 # uvs-deck-builder
+## Problem Statement
-A simple deck builder application for the Universus trading card game.
+We would like to make a simple deck builder application for the Universus trading card game.

 ## Group Members
 Dimick Beesley, Carson Tillery, Robbie Schneider, and Xueqian Li